matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 [capabilities](https://spec.matrix.org/v1.6/client-server-api/#capabilities-negotiation)
 advertised by the homeserver.

-Where the client is authenticated the client can determine whether the new API endpoint is available via the [capability negotiation](https://spec.matrix.org/v1.6/client-server-api/#capabilities-negotiation) mechanism.
+The unauthenticated client can also determine whether the new API endpoint is available via the [capability negotiation](https://spec.matrix.org/v1.6/client-server-api/#capabilities-negotiation) mechanism.